 - Common and uncommon side effects and safety issues;

-- Risk that repigmentation will be patchy and incomplete;
+- The risk that repigmentation will be patchy and incomplete;

-- Psychosocial and cultural issues that may arise from change in skin colour.
+- Psychosocial and cultural issues that may arise from a change in skin color.